HariSekhon/Knowledge-Base/travel-consulting.md

 ### Parking

-If driving, make sure to double check parking as some hotels on Expedia will say Parking Available include of Parking Included.
+If driving, make sure to double check parking at hotels or Airbnbs.

-That means there will be parking charges, which can be quite high.
+If Expedia shows `Parking Available` include of `Parking Included`, that means there will be parking charges, which can be quite high.

 You have to scroll all the way to the bottom of the hotel listing to found out what the charges are in the small print.